Accessibility and Mobile Game Development

 The two Zombie Exodus text-based horror adventure games are also a great choice.
 Both tap into my nostalgia of playing text-based RPGs in the early 2000s while ensuring an accessible experience to many, by design.

-Tell us about the new services that Player Research provides around Accessibility?
+Tell us about the services that Player Research, A Keywords Studio, provides around Accessibility.

 In August 2023, we were excited to announce our new service ‘Advancing Accessibility’ to help, empower and support developers in creating accessible and inclusive video games.
 From playtesting and content creation, to research, auditing, testing and strategy—we aim to provide a suite of solutions that the games accessibility cause truly deserves.
 As an active member of the disability in gaming and accessibility community, a priority for me is also to ensure we include and empower disabled consultants, players and developers as part of our mission.
 Collaborating together as a community to inform inclusive gaming experiences!
 Watch the video below to learn more!